Master in Hydrology

 You can gain admission to the Master’s programme in Hydrology with a Bachelor’s degree in earth sciences, geology or geography.
 The same applies if you have a three-year BSc in other natural sciences and technology.
 Additional requirements in terms of background knowledge are made for certain specializations.
-Students not holding a relevant bachelor’s degree from VU University Amsterdam may be admitted to a Master’s programme of the Faculty of Earth and Life Sciences at VU University Amsterdam on the basis of a decision taken by the Examination Board of the relevant Master’s programme.
+Students not holding a relevant bachelor’s degree from Vrije Universiteit Amsterdam may be admitted to a Master’s programme of the Faculty of Earth and Life Sciences at VU Amsterdam on the basis of a decision taken by the Examination Board of the relevant Master’s programme.

 - English language proficiency requirements

-VU University Amsterdam requires international applicants to pass an English language proficiency test.
+Vrije Universiteit Amsterdam requires international applicants to pass an English language proficiency test.

 N.B.
 Students who need a visa (MVV) to enter the Netherlands must have passed the test and submitted the original test certificate before 1 June.
 All other students have to submit the test certificate at the latest before 1 September.